• OPEN AN ACCOUNT

 Cost Management

-In the area of fixed cost, similar systematic approach of deployment of cost reduction is being done, with significant and increasing digitalization of internal processes to eliminate cost and enhance speed.
+In the area of fixed cost increasing digitalization of internal processes are employed to eliminate waste and enhance speed.

 Research and Development

-The R&D team is gearing up further in developing cutting- edge technologies that are relevant for the near and longterm requirements of the Company's business plans, emerging mobility needs, providing advanced safety systems and sustainability.
-Research focus is aligned to chosen fields of science and engineering in order to be future ready.
-TVS Motor has strong philosophy of Design, Technology and Make in India, leading to world class in-house skill set on technology as well as development of supply chain in India.
-Deep focus on building core technology for EV such as battery, e-powertrain, Controllers & infotainment is a priority for the Company's R&D organisation.
+The R&D team is working on several cutting-edge technologies for the near- and long-term requirements of the Company's business plans considering emerging mobility needs, superior customer experience, advanced safety systems and sustainability.
+Research focus is aligned to chosen fields of science and engineering in order to be 22 future ready.
+The Company also actively participates in the development of the supply chain in India.

-TVS Racing, an arm of the Research and Development department, had a very successful season 2021 with 100% podium finish in all the races participated.
-The collaborative and supportive work between the racing team engineers and product development engineers is fortified for developing relevant technologies using the Motorsports as a greater opportunity.
+TVS Racing, an arm of the R&D department, had a very successful season 2022 with 95% podium finish in all the races it participated.
+It created records through the debut of Asia One-Make championship, with a homegrown development of a special racing bike.
+The Company benefits immensely from the close collaboration between the racing team engineers and product development engineers in developing cutting-edge products and relevant technologies using Motor sports as a greater opportunity.

 Digital and AI Technologies